-Got a question?
+Have a question?
 Interested in working with us?
 Got an idea for a research partnership?
 Want us to speak at your event or to your team?
-Drop us a line and start the dialogue.
-Below you will also find more information for students wishing to join the lab.
+Drop us a line and start a dialogue.

 Winnifred Louis